Paddington Bear was voted the top animated character of television on March 16, 2012, and has truly become a national treasure!

 He is never without his emergency marmalade sandwich, which he carries underneath his hat.

 He also carries a scrapbook of memories, filled with photographs, ticket stubs, and postcards from his dear Aunt Lucy.

 Paddington and Michael Bond are also huge supporters of the Action Medical Research charity, which supports a wide range of medical conditions, from sick babies, children with disabilities and those suffering from a rare disease.

 Paddington began his medical support in 1976, and he has soon become the mascot from the charity, up and down the United Kingdom.

 Paddington Station now has a memorial bronze statue of this famous bear.
 It still attracts many visitors to this day.

-Paddington has accumulated a number of celebrity fans, including UK favourite, Stephen Fry.
-Fry has taken part on many nature documentaries, including Spectacled Bears: Shadow of the Forest in which he travelled to Peru in search of the real Paddington Bear.
+Paddington has accumulated a number of celebrity fans, including UK favorite, Stephen Fry.
+Fry has taken part in many nature documentaries, including Spectacled Bears: Shadow of the Forest in which he traveled to Peru in search of the real Paddington Bear.